 6. Do you take offense when people put you in a box as just a rapper and not a musician?

 So far I haven’t encountered people putting me in a box.
-But one thing is for sure, when people see me, they assume I’m a singer. *laughs* Either that or, they realise that i’m capable of different styles and genres.
+But one thing is for sure when people see me, they assume I’m a singer. *laughs* Either that or, they realize that I’m capable of different styles and genres.
 Those have been the two scenarios I’ve encountered

 8. You mentioned a creative fashion style…can you describe your fashion sense?

 Very alternative and urban and…errr punk because of all my piercings…*laughs* at the same time sporty and Afrocentric.
-Can’t really put it all in one or two words, but my style is just spontaneous!
+I can’t really put it all in one or two words, but my style is just spontaneous!
 I put together random outfits sometimes, as long as it feels jiggy!